cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 CrypTool is available in the four languages English, German, Polish and Spanish.
 In English and German the CrypTool package is there completely.
-The Polish program version has the same functionality [the program itself i.e. the GUI (menus, dialogs, ...) and the online help are translated.
+The Spanish program version has the same functionality [the program itself i.e. the GUI (menus, dialogs, ...) and the online help are translated.
-The PDF documentation delivered with the Polish version is still in English].
+The PDF documentation delivered with the Spanish version is still in English].
-With the Spanish version we have a similar case.
+With the Polish version we have a similar case.

 It is required that the user is able to use typical applications under Windows.